RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   Lambda with RDS Proxy

   **The Lambda function must be deployed in your VPC, because RDS Proxy is never pubilcly accessible.**

+- Provisioned concurrency

+  Configuring provisioned concurrency would get rid of the "cold start" of the function therefore speeding up the proccess.